JayMatsushiba/Drone2Map-Tutorial/README.md

 # Drone2Map Tutorial
 Author: Jay Matsushiba (jmatsush@sfu.ca)
 Date: February 11 2025
-Tutorial Developed for ArcGIS Drone2Map Software Version 2023.2.0
+Software: ArcGIS Drone2Map Version 2023.2.0

-This tutorial, the sample data, and the sample project can be downloaded from: https://github.com/JayMatsushiba/Drone2Map-Tutorial.git
+This tutorial, the sample data, and the sample project can be downloaded from: https://github.com/JayMatsushiba/Drone2Map-Tutorial.git.
+This tutorial was originally created by Jay Matsushiba in his role as GIS Peer with Simon Fraser University.

 ## Introduction
 Aerial drones, or officially known as Remotely Piloted Aircraft Systems (RPAS) in Canada, have enjoyed increased capabilities and ease of use, simultatenous with decreasing cost.
 These factors have increased their adoption in a range of fields, including in geography for producing maps.
 Now, with inexpensive hardware (less than $1000 for the RPAS) and software, we can create high resolution georeferenced data products.
 In this tutorial, we will be showing how to create using our own orthophotos, digital surface models, and digital terrain models with ArcGIS Drone2Map.
 These output data products will be ready for use in other Geographic Information Systems (GIS), such as ArcGIS Pro and QGIS.